CVNR/nic_intro/docs/Infrastructure_Guide.md

 * NIC account (with access to the CVNR NIC subnet)
 * EmoryID account (or a PI-sponsored Emory account for non-Emory associated personnel) (for remote access)

 The NIC processing and data storage servers are hosted from an isolated CVNR NIC subnet within the Emory academic network.
-These servers are accessible from the computers in the Neuroimaging Lab (VAMC 12C-138) or remotely via the Emory VPN.
-They are not reachable from computers on the VA network.
+These servers can be logged into from the computers in the Neuroimaging Lab (VAMC 12C-138) or remotely via the Emory VPN.
+The servers are inaccessible from computers on the VA network.

 #### Listed below are the NIC processing servers available for users: